Troubleshooting

 ETHERNET 1 does not link up or shows low throughput

 ETHERNET 0for performance-sensitive traffic.
-It is the native CM5 Ethernet and the only PoE-capable port. - If you must use
+It is the native Raspberry Pi CM5 Gigabit Ethernet and the only PoE-capable port. - If you must use

 ETHERNET 1, avoid attaching high-bandwidth USB 3.0 devices to the shared hub. - Never connect a PoE source to